laboni68/ImageStitching_281B/README.md

 ## Folders
 `data`
-- Contains a set of 21 images files which need to be stitched together.
+- Contains a set of 21 image files which need to be stitched together.
 <br />

 `Intersection`